cristianCeamatu/microverse-youtube-homepage-clone/README.md

 [Live Demo Link](https://cristianceamatu.github.io/microverse-Embedding-Images-and-Video)

+## Future features

+- Use an API to retrieve data for each section
+- create a backend API with database conection

 ## This is a simple HTML and CSS3 built clone and does not require any scripts or installations.